 Example: For the latest tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $200,000, all of which came from Idaho, and all of which was distributed to the individual LLC members.
 Each of the members will pay tax on his or her individual state tax return on his or her portion of the $200,000 in net income; the rate each member pays will vary depending on his or her overall taxable income for the year.

 Income from partnerships is distributed to the individual partners, who then pay tax on the amount distributed to them on both their federal and state tax returns.

 Example: For the latest tax year, your partnership had net income of $200,000.
 The $200,000 in net income will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective state tax returns; the rate each partner pays will vary depending on his or her overall taxable income for the year.

 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

 Example: For the latest tax year, your sole proprietorship had net income of $200,000.
 The $200,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return; the rate will vary depending on your overall taxable income for the year.

-For further guidance on Idaho’s corporation income tax, check the State Tax Commission website.
-For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
-And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+For further guidance on Idaho's corporation income tax, visit Idaho's State Tax Commission website.
+For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).